zszabo-rh/lightspeed-stack/README.md

 ## System prompt

-The service uses the, so called, system prompt to put the question into context before the question is sent to the selceted LLM.
+The service uses the, so called, system prompt to put the question into context before the question is sent to the selected LLM.
 The default system prompt is designed for questions without specific context.
 It is possible to use a different system prompt through various different avenues available in the `customization` section:

-#### System Prompt Path
+### System Prompt Path

 ```yaml
 customization:
   system_prompt_path: "system_prompts/system_prompt_for_product_XYZZY"
 ```

-#### System Prompt Literal
+### System Prompt Literal

 ```yaml
 customization: